jguzdv/parallel-tools/README.md

 The Python tests that need `/proc` build a stand-in from directories and symlinks, so they run on a developer machine too.
-That means they exercise the logic, not the kernel interface â€” the real path has to be confirmed on a Linux node.
+That means they exercise the logic, not the kernel interface the real path has to be confirmed on a Linux node.

 ## Status

 In production use for Lustre OST evacuation.
-The parts that talk to Lustre layout, lease and mirror ioctls, hard-link group resolution through `lfs fid2path` â€” are covered by source review and the helper's offline tests, but cannot be exercised without a real filesystem, so they carry more risk than the rest. `copy`, `rsync` and `diff` are exercised end to end.
+The parts that talk to Lustre layout, lease and mirror ioctls, hard-link group resolution through `lfs fid2path`  are covered by source review and the helper's offline tests, but cannot be exercised without a real filesystem, so they carry more risk than the rest. `copy`, `rsync` and `diff` are exercised end to end.